Cosmological perturbations in SFT inspired non-local scalar field models: Cosmological perturbations formalism

-One can compare the above system with equations (61),(62) in \cite{hwangnoh}.
-Identification is almost straightforward (their $\mu_{(i)}$ is our $\varrho_i$ and their ${\delta_{(i)}}_{v_{(i)}}$ is our $\varepsilon_i$).
-We note a disagreement, namely ours last line with $\pi_i^s$-dependent terms is absent in equations in \cite{hwangnoh}.
-However, in a system with scalar fields and perfect fluids without anisotropic stresses equations are in perfect agreement (see also \cite{addon} where equations without anisotropic stresses derived as well).
-Note that $3\dot H-\frac{k^2}{a^2}$ may produce a pole only if $\varrho+p<0$.
-The latter means that the phantom phase is entered, or in other words $w<-1$.
-Taking all $\pi_i^s=0$ one has

-If there is the CC in the system one accounts it as an extra perfect fluid distinguished with index $\Lambda$, with $w_\Lambda={c_s}_\Lambda^2=-1$.
-Multiplying (\ref{deltaGIconsai}) corresponding to $\Lambda$ by $1+w_\Lambda$ one gets $\varepsilon_\Lambda=0$ if $\pi_\Lambda^s=0$.
-As a consequence the corresponding second order equation turns out to be homogeneous and one can consistently put perturbations of the cosmological constant to zero.
-Thus one should have in the above system all the perfect fluids but the CC.
-If there is one perfect fluid and the CC one gets only one equation which is of the form (\ref{deltaGIeps0}) with $w$ and $c_s^2$ corresponding to the perfect fluid.
-In the case of only the CC in the energy-momentum tensor energy density perturbations are absent.
+For scalar fields and perfect fluids anisotropic stresses tensors $\pi_i^s$ are equal to zero.
+Taking all $\pi_i^s=0$ one has~\cite{addon}:

 In the case of many free local massive scalar fields we consider action (\ref{action_model_local}).
-To the background order one has (\ref{EQUFr}).
+To the background order one uses (\ref{EQUFr1}).
 To the perturbed order one has

-It is easy to show that $e_i=(1-{c_s}_i^2)\varrho_i\varepsilon_i $ and using equation (\ref{deltaGIepsirecasti0}) one gets
+It is easy to show that $e_i=(1-{c_s^2}_i)\varrho_i\varepsilon_i $ and using equation (\ref{deltaGIepsirecasti0}) one gets

 These are the equations governing perturbations of the energy density if we take as the background solution (\ref{tau_sum}) with arbitrary number of summands.
 If we have a mixture of perfect fluids and scalar fields one can easily compose a system of equations with one subset representing perturbations of perfect fluids and another subset representing the perturbations of scalar fields.
-For the purposes of this paper we may have plus to scalar fields only the perfect fluid of the CC.
-As was noted above $\varepsilon_\Lambda=0$ if $\pi_\Lambda^s=0$ and effectively one is left with the above system of equations for scalar fields only.
-If there is one scalar field and the CC one gets only one equation which is of the form (\ref{deltaGIeps01scalar}) with $w$ and $c_s^2$ corresponding to the scalar field.

-Another point of view is that the CC is a part of a scalar field potential.
-For instance, we may say that the CC is a part of the potential of the first scalar field.
-Then $\varrho_1$ and $p_1$ get modified with the CC.
-Consequently, $w_1$ and ${c_s}_1^2$ become modified. $\varepsilon_1$ in this case represents perturbations of modified effective fluid quantities.
-At the end of the day it is a question of interpretation of the results.
-Our point of view in this paper that the CC is not an ingredient of any scalar field potential and is a separate perfect fluid.
-Moreover its own perturbations do not exist.
-Since there was only one scalar field in the original problem we are mainly interested in the behavior of the perturbation of the total energy-momentum tensor of scalar fields.
+The cosmological constant can be consider a part of a scalar field potential.
+Since there was only one scalar field in the original problem we are mainly interested in the behavior of the perturbation of the total energy--momentum tensor of scalar fields.
 Using a relation

 we see that $\varepsilon_\tau$ as well as total $\varepsilon$ can be easily extracted.
 Here by the subscript $\tau$ we denote the total scalar fields quantities.

 Different approach is deriving a system of equations which manifestly contains one equation for $\varepsilon$.
 It is possible if one takes as perturbation variables $\varepsilon$ and